xl9p/IoT-Clock-RoomMonitor/README.md

 # Finalizing the design
 Overall, I’m satisfied with how the project turned out.
-There is still plenty of room for improvement, things like code optimization, additional error debugging, power consumption improvements, and so on.
-I would also like to design a custom PCB using prototyping boards to improve signal integrity, and potentially use a 3D printer to create an enclosure.
+There is still plenty of room for improvement, things like **code optimization**, **additional error debugging**, **power consumption improvements**, and so on.
+I would also like to design a **custom PCB** using prototyping boards to improve signal integrity, and potentially use a **3D printer** to create an enclosure.

 Although this is a beginner course, I gained not only technical knowledge but also a better understanding of myself throughout the process.
 Most importantly, I committed to finishing a project.
 I will probably make occasional improvements over time until I feel completely satisfied with it.